Revelation as the Story of Faith: A Spiritual Reading

 📖 The Bible Speaks to Believers

 Jesus said, “To you it has been given to know the mysteries of the kingdom…” (Matt 13:11).
 The Bible is written for those in covenant with God.
-Its mysteries are concealed to the world but revealed to those who seek with faith (Prov 25:2).
+Its mysteries are concealed to the world but revealed to those who seek Jesus through faith (Prov 25:2).
 Revelation, like Jesus’ parables, is a divine code—meant to be searched out by the faithful.

 🔁 Revelation’s Cycles: One Story, Many Angles